liamscim/IE_482-FINAL-PROJECT-SCIME/README.md

 You can see here I was blowing into the left mic and therefore the left mic is the USB mic in index 1.

 ## Code 2 - Sound Recording
-- Run the following code to record ~ 1 sec sound clip from each mic at the same time
+Run the following code to record ~ 1 sec sound clip from each mic at the same time:
 ```
 #Record sound clip from both mics at the same time